 The NCBI SRA SDK generates loading and dumping tools with their respective libraries for building new and accessing existing runs.

 NOTE: Most of the tools in the SRA-Toolkit require internet access to NCBI.
-Because of this, it is not possible to run these tools on the Biowulf cluster, which is not open to the internet.
+Because of this, it is not possible to use tools to download archives or dbGap data on the Biowulf cluster, which is not open to the internet.

 There are multiple versions of the SRA-Toolkit available.
 An easy way of selecting the version is to use modules.
 To see the modules available, type

 To select a module, type